emacsmirror/bible-gateway/README.md

 <!-- CONFIGURATION -->
 ## Configuration & Usage

+The BibleGateway website in the UK, EU, and EEA has very limited features and the Verse of the Day API is no longer available.
+Please use the `bible-gateway-get-verse-in-eu` function instead of `bible-gateway-get-verse` in the examples below if you're in the EU/EEA/UK.

 ### `*scratch*` buffer message

 If you would like to use the verse of the day as your `*scratch*`